Desmond Smith, B.A.

 Licensed Davis Dyslexia Program Facilitator

 As a person who has dyslexia, ADHD, and autism, Desmond is well aware of the challenges that face his clients.
 After successfully undergoing Davis programs himself, Desmond has made incredible progress regarding his dyslexia, autism and ADHD.
-He is now the assistant director of ADD, Dyslexia & Autism Associates Inc., working as a facilitator providing help for clients who are enduring the same symptoms he did before the programs.
+He is now the Director of Dyslexia, ADHD & Autism Alternatives – Belleville, working as a facilitator providing help for clients who are enduring the same symptoms he did before the programs.
 The benefits he enjoyed from the Davis programs impelled him to want to help others.

 About his work, Desmond says, “I believe the gifts our clients share in the way they think and learn truly come to life as a result of the Davis programs.
 Now I understand why for many years, even though I excelled in several activities, I continued to struggle with academics and in social situations.”

 Des graduated from Northwood University in Midland, Michigan, with a Bachelor of Business Arts with a minor in Social Science.
 He used his dyslexic “skills” and his ability to adapt to get through.
 After graduating he enjoyed a successful career in the retail automotive business working for Honda, Hyundai, and Kia as a Fixed Operations Manager.
 He earned a Certificate in Automotive Law and Ethics.

 In 1996 he received the Region of Halton Lifesaving Award.